aau-claaudia/hpc/docs/taaurus/faqs.md

     - Project Member (Read-Only access)

 ??? question "Can access privileges be updated after access is granted?"
     Yes.
-It will be possible to modify an active project via a form on serviceportal.aau.dk.
+You can modify an active project via the [modification form](https://serviceportal.aau.dk/serviceportal?id=sc_cat_item&sys_id=6e3aa12a838ee61053711d447daad3c1) on serviceportal.aau.dk.

-    This form supports (PI only):

-    - role and rights changes
-    - adding or removing project group members
+    What you can request depends on your role—see [Modify a running TAAURUS project](/taaurus/how-to-access/#modify-a-running-taaurus-project) for details.

 ## Project lifecycle and administration